joelkur/joelkur.github.io/index.md

 ## Contact

-My email address is of the form first_name.last_name@helsinki.fi.
+My email address is of the form joel.kuronen@helsinki.fi.

 ## Courses I've Taken